jfree/jfreechart-fse/README.md

 -  there is an Ant script that will build the code without the JavaFX support classes.
-This requires AT LEAST JDK 1.6.0 to compile and, depending on how I (and the other contributors) feel, in the future we may even require JDK 1.7 or even a later version;
+This requires AT LEAST JDK 1.6.0 to compile and, depending on how I (and the other contributors) feel, in the future we may require JDK 1.7 or even a later version;

 -  JCommon is no longer a dependency (the subset of classes from JCommon that